apache/druid/extensions-contrib/grpc-query/README.md

 populate the cluster with your newly rebuilt `grpc-query` extension and test Protobuf classes.

+There are two integration tests:

+* `GrpcQuery` - Functional test using a "stock" Druid server.
+* `GrpcQueryBasicAuth` - Configures the server with Basic security, then runs tests to verify basic security functionality.

 ### gRPC Logging

 Debugging of the gRPC stack is difficult since the shaded jar loses source attachments.